 For more of my Greece posts see:

 This post is in collaboration with Marco Polo Guides however all opinions and thoughts are my own and I really like their guides.
-This posts also contains affiliate links but at no extra cost to you, I just get a small commission for recommending products, tours, and websites to you that I love if you book or purchase them.
+This posts also contains affiliate links but at no extra cost to you.